xunchuan-liu/HeyZelda/README.md

 ![Demo of speech recognition](/img/demo.jpg)

 ### With Zoom
 You can now start a Zoom meeting and have this program running in the background.
-You can beginning issuing commands to control the meeting.
+You can begin issuing commands to control the meeting.

 For instance, try:
 - **Zelda turn off microphone**